Muzaffar Shah II

 Shams-ud-Din Muzaffar Shah II or Muzafar II, born Khalil Khan, was a Sultan of the Muzaffarid dynasty, who reigned over the Gujarat Sultanate from 1511 to 1526.
-He was the eldest son of Sultan Mahmud Begada and his Rajput wife, Rani Hírabai.
+He was the eldest son of Sultan Mahmud Begada.

-He subdued the princely state of Idar but came in conflict with Rana Sanga of Mewar when he captured Malwa.
+He briefly subdued the princely state of Idar but faced a series of continuous defeats at the hands of Rana Sanga of Mewar in which he lost northern part of Gujarat along with Idar.

 Reign

 Mahmud Begada was a prominent ruler of the Muzaffarid dynasty.
 He had four sons: Khalíl Khan, Muhammad Kala, Apa Khan, and Ahmed Khan.
 On ascending the throne at the age of twenty-seven, Khalíl adopted the title of Muzaffar Shah.

 For some time before his father’s death, Prince Khalíl Khan had been living at Baroda (now Vadodara), and shortly after his accession, he visited that neighborhood and founded a town named Daulatabad.
 In 1514, Rao Bhím, the son of Rao Bhan of Idar State, defeated Ain-ul-Mulk, governor of Patan, who was coming to Ahmedabad to pay his respects to the king.
 The officer had turned aside to punish Rao for some disturbance he had created, but failing in his purpose, was himself defeated.
 When Muzaffar Shah approached, Rao abandoned Idar and made peace by agreeing to pay a heavy tribute.
 Meanwhile, the king marched to Godhra, and then to Malwa via Dahod and soon after went on to Dhar.

 In early 1514, the Portuguese general, Afonso de Albuquerque, sent ambassadors to Muzaffar Shah II to seek permission to build a fort on Diu Island.
 Although this mission returned without any agreement, diplomatic gifts were exchanged, including an Indian rhinoceros named Genda.
 Alfonso further passed on Genda along with its Indian keeper to King Manuel I of Portugal.
 This gift caused quite a sensation in King Manuel's kingdom as nobody had seen a living rhinoceros in Europe.
 In late 1515, Manuel further sent Genda as a gift to Pope Leo X in Rome, but the ship carrying the animal capsized.
 The memory of the rhino lived on due to the works of the artist Albrecht Dürer.